-The remaining deaths were caused by one off accidents caused by fires, falls, contact with electricity, and lastly death caused by animal.
+The remaining deaths were caused by accidents from fires, falls, electricity, and lastly death caused by animal.

 Although in some cases accidents cannot be helped, when extra care and precaution is put in place they can be preventable.

-As previously mentioned, vehicle accidents always top other types of accidents when it comes to the number of agricultural related deaths.
-The National Farmers Union’s chief farm safety adviser, Tom Price stated that “in the last 10 years, 36 of the 98 vehicle fatalities were caused by the operator being run over by his own vehicle,” Mr Price added, These 36 lives could very likely have been saved”.
+Mr Price added, “these 36 lives could very likely have been saved”.
 The NFU clearly state the ‘stop safe’ procedure is not always carried out appropriately which has been the cause of most of these deaths.
 This procedure involves insuring the handbrake of the vehicle is on all the way, the controls must be in neutral, the engine must be completely off and the key must also be removed.

 If you would like to find out more about Guardian24’s lone worker solutions click here.